Lapin0t/phd-manuscript/main/04_ogs.typ

 manipulate.
 To explain this, let us take a step back.

 For other scoped syntactic categories like values or terms, the indexing scope constrains what variables the term can _mention_.
-Because we want to think about variables like pointers into a scope, in the information flow of the concepts, the scope is pre-existing and the term over it comes after.
-It is then sensible to mimick this information flow formally and use scoped-and-typed families, making the sort of terms _depend_ on a scope (and also on an object type).
+Because we want to think of variables as pointers into a scope, in terms of conceptual dependency, the scope is pre-existing and the term over it comes afterwards.
+It is then sensible to reflect this dependency formally and use scoped-and-typed families, making the sort of terms _depend_ on a scope (and also on an object type).
 On the other hand, the scope of an observation is not there to constrain anything but to make known the arity of that observation.
-Here, the more natural information flow is to have the scope come _after_ the observation, which would thus only depends on the type.
+Here, the more natural information flow is to have the scope come _after_ the observation, which would thus only depend on the type.

-These fine encoding considerations might be dismissed as philosophical or even taste questions but they do typically have consequences on universe levels and sizes.
+These fine encoding considerations might be dismissed as philosophical or even aesthetic.
+But they do  have pragmatic consequences, typically on universe levels and sizes.
 As a perhaps more tangible argument, there are in typical calculi only a finite number of observations at any given type while the set of scopes is infinite.
 As such, only a fraction of scopes can be the arity of some observation, wasting the expressivity of scoped-and-typed families since for most $Gamma$, $de("Obs") th Gamma th alpha$ would be empty.

-This leads us to axiomatize observations as _binding families_ which we now define.
+This leads us to axiomatize observations as _binding families_, which we now define.

 #definition[Binding Family][
   #margin-note[